RoopamTaneja/IMG-Dart-Assign_Roopam_n_Divij/README.md

 **A Command Line Interface Application project to stimulate discord features built solely on Dart.**

-*A learning project developed by Divij and Roopam for enhancing understanding of Dart, its packages and OOPs concepts as part of IMG assignment.*
+*A learning project developed by Divij and Roopam for enhancing understanding of Dart, its packages and OOPs concepts as part of IMG assignment.*<br>
+External Dart packages used : mongo_dart, args, crypto

 ## Prerequisites
 - Dart SDK 3.0.5